evidenciasponao/evidenciasponao/README.md

 ## ⚡ Philosophy

-### "Code is not only functionality.
-It is identity, experience and impact."
+### *"Code is not only functionality.
+It is identity, experience and impact."*

 <br>

-⭐ Building products.
+⭐ 4+ years building production products
-⭐ Solving problems.
+⭐ Angular specialist expanding to Full Stack
-⭐ Creating experiences.
+⭐ Open to remote — available now

 </div>